Canyon Concert Ballet’s Frequently Asked Questions

 Am I too old to dance at Canyon Concert Ballet?

 We offer classes for students of all ages and abilities!
 Our adult classes are suitable for anyone ages 18 to seniors.
 Canyon Concert Ballet is the only studio in the region to offer truly advanced 90 minute classes in ballet for adults.
-If you haven’t danced in a while, try our Adult Open Level classes to determine your best placement.
+If you have not danced in a while, try our Adult Open Level classes to determine your best placement.

 Do you have classes for boys?